 “Thanks Dallas, really appreciate this, got something really special wrapped up for you at home”.
 Thinking that a bottle of something nice would in some small way help to compensate me for a night of taxi driving in arctic conditions, I snuggled into my coat and decided in true Xmas spirit to suck it up.

-Unsurprisingly, his friends were not waiting for him at the Duke of York and further attempts to contact them by mobile phone weren’t successful either.
+Unsurprisingly, his friends were not waiting for him at the Duke of Cornwall and further attempts to contact them by mobile phone weren’t successful either.
 Climbing back into the car he said “Well, we’ve only got another seven pubs to check out, shouldn’t take long”.

 Sadly it was a long night so as I raced into midnight mass just as the congregation were settling down for a chorus of Silent Night, I was greeted by one of my mother’s frosty stares.
 The personal welcome from the vicar “Deborah, so nice of you to join us” was enough alone to guarantee me a diet of muesli breakfasts for the remainder of my natural-born.

 The following day late into the afternoon, no doubt after his hangover had worn off, Turbo sheepishly knocked on our door again.
 Fortified by several glasses of the bubbly stuff I was determined to rebuff any further taxi driving requests.
 As I swung the door open he stood there in the cold with his hands behind his back.